IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 The second section of this document details how common manufacturer anti-patterns get in the way of this mapping.

 The third section of this document details how current trends in DNS resolution such as public DNS servers, DNS over TLS (DoT), DNS over QUIC (DoQ), and DNS over HTTPS (DoH) cause problems for the strategies employed.
-Poor interactions with content-distribution networks is a frequent pathology that can result.

-The fourth section of this document makes a series of recommendations ("best current practices") for manufacturers on how to use DNS and IP addresses with specific purpose IoT devices.
+The fourth section of this document makes a series of recommendations ("best current practices") for manufacturers on how to use DNS and IP addresses with MUD supporting IoT devices.

 The Privacy Considerations section concerns itself with issues that DNS-over-TLS and DNS-over-HTTPS are frequently used to deal with.
 How these concerns apply to IoT devices located within a residence or enterprise is a key concern.